 Anne’s promise was recognized in 1988 with a Visual Arts Fellowship from the National Endowment for the Arts and as a Betty Bowen finalist in 2004.
-Her work, made locally and exhibited globally, is found regularly in Seattle at the Francine Seders Gallery but has also been exhibited at the Port Angeles Fine Arts Center, the Kitteredge Gallery in Tacoma, and the renowned ceramic galleries of Garth Clark (in LA, MO, and NY).
+Her work, made locally and exhibited globally, is found regularly in Seattle at the Francine Seders Gallery but has also been exhibited at the Port Angeles Fine Arts Center, the Kitteredge Gallery in Tacoma, and the renowned ceramic galleries of Garth Clark.
 Her work has been to SOFA and traveled in a White House Collection of American Crafts.
 The Museum of Arts and Design, SAFECO, Stanford University and the White House are a few who house Anne’s work in their public collections.

-The 2009 panel for the Irving and Yvonne Twining Humber Award for Lifetime Artistic Achievement saw in Anne a quiet, steady voice, a long, interesting career and an astounding, remarkable woman whom, in their eyes honors the legacy and memory of Yvonne Twining Humber herself.
+The 2009 panel for the Irving and Yvonne Twining Humber Award for Lifetime Artistic Achievement saw in Anne a quiet and steady voice, a long interesting career, and an astounding, remarkable woman whom, in their eyes honors the legacy and memory of Yvonne Twining Humber herself.

 Information included above was provided by artist at the time of application.

 I am touched and honored to be chosen as the ninth recipient of the Yvonne Twining Humber Award.
 To be included among the previously selected remarkable women is deeply affirming: I never imagined myself in the same league.